EMSL-MSC/knife-ovirt/README.md

 ```
 You can also specify these options on the command line as (`--ovirt-username`, `--ovirt-password`, `--ovirt-url`)

-These paramaeters are required for all the commands below, and can be specified in a knife.rb config file or on the command line.
+These parameters are required for all the commands below, and can be specified in a knife.rb config file or on the command line.

 ## Commands